ThomasMiconi/BiologicallyPlausibleLearningRNN/README.md

 This is the source code for the preprint ["Biologically plausible learning in recurrent neural networks for flexible decision tasks"](http://biorxiv.org/content/early/2016/06/07/057729).

-This code implements a simple, biologically plausible plasticity rule for chaotic recurrent neural networks (RNNs), that can learn nontrivial tasks based solely on delayed, sparse rewards.
+This code implements a simple, biologically plausible plasticity rule for chaotic-regime recurrent neural networks (RNNs), that can learn nontrivial tasks based solely on delayed, sparse rewards.

 The source code is in C++ and requires a C++11-compliant compiler.
 It also requires the [Eigen